-Let me say once again that the reason why simultaneous interpreting is more difficult than spontaneous talking is that you have only split seconds at your disposal for thinking.
+After this little digression, let me say once again that the reason why simultaneous interpreting is more difficult than spontaneous talking is that you have only split seconds at your disposal for thinking.
 In fact the interpreter is often in the red: he has to guess in advance how what he is translating right now will sound in a couple of seconds.